top of page

 The Buddha’s Four Noble Truths explore human suffering that leads to the End of Suffering.
 The First Noble Truth is Suffering Exists.
 The Truth of Suffering (Dukkha) comes in many forms such as birth, aging, sickness, and death.
 Life is suffering and filled with the many miseries of old age, sickness, death, unhappiness, and impermanence.

-The five aggregates are based on what we think.
-They are us and we are them.
+The five aggregates are the five parts of a person’s senses and personality.
+They are the five material and mental factors that create craving, desire, and suffering.
 They bring about our ideas, thoughts, feelings, evaluations, and attitudes that filter and create our experience.
 The Buddha said that the five clinging-aggregates are suffering.
 They cause suffering, because they are not permanent, and they change from moment to moment.
+Additionally, attachment is also the root of suffering, because attachment creates desire; desire creates disappointment; and disappointment is suffering.

 The Five Aggregates are:

-1. Material Form - This is derived from the Four Great Elements.
-All matters are formed and are composed of the four condition causes:
+Material Form is the parts of our body, which is derived from the Four Great Elements.
+All matter is formed and composed of the four elements:

-Material things come in six senses and the Physical Body has corresponding objects to these sense organs.
+Material things has six senses.
+Feeling has corresponding objects to these sense organs.

 1. Eyes